Babywise Sample Schedule For 6 Month Old Through 12 Month Old

 (This post contains affiliate links which means that if you purchase a product through my links I make a commission on your purchase at no additional cost to you!
 Read the full disclosure here.)

-I began slowly weaning Ellie to a sippy cup at about 7 months, so the following routine started with nursing for the milk feedings and became 8 oz. learner cup servings of formula after 7 months.
+I also began to slowly wean our daughter to a sippy cup at about 7 months old, so the below routine included nursing for milk feedings from 6-8ish months old and then transitioned to 8 oz. learner cup servings of formula after 7-8 months.

 7:30am – wake & formula cup